Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ## Starting with Fate Core

 Ok, time to confess it: Ronin Time Bureaucrats does not come with its own ruleset.
 There are so many good systems around, why invent a new one?
 So, rather than doing so, let's pick Fate Core, a simple ruleset designed to get out of the way and let us go on our merry adventures through Space·Time.
-We'll add the [Time Deck](/the-time-deck.md) and add some setting-specific flavour.
+We'll add the [Time Deck](/the-time-deck.md) and just a little bit of Space·Time flavour.

 We're not going to copy the rules of Fate here, but: